RosyTucker/CodeNight-Clojure/README.md

 ![Build Status](https://snap-ci.com/RosyTucker/CodeNight/branch/master/build_image)

 CodeNight is an organisation aimed at pairing up experienced and less experienced developers in order to solve problems together ... and have beer.
-This repository holds the source code for the codenight backend
+This repository holds the source code for the codenight backend.

 ## Prerequisites